elyanah-aco/elyanah-aco.github.io/notebook/_posts/2023-08-18-tagalog-stt-whisper.md

     It also does a good job of transcribing English numbers, directions and units.
 Segments purely in English were transcribed perfectly even up to recognizing when sentences started and ended.

 * **Spelling out syllables**: I suspect that Whisper failed to recognize many words from the audio, so it instead performed syllabic transcription.
-I honestly think it did a good job with this respect to the point that I could sometimes recognize some words from their slightly broken and misspelled transcriptions.
-Keep in mind that some letters are commonly interchanged, like "b" and "p", "u" and "o", "i" and "y", and "d", "k" and "t".
+Some letters are commonly interchanged, like "b" and "p", "u" and "o", "i" and "y", and "d", "k" and "t".
+Some words ending in vowels would also have random consonants added to the end of them.
+But overall, I honestly think it did a good job with this respect to the point that I could sometimes recognize some words from their slightly broken and misspelled transcriptions.
+The relatively low CERs also shows that this syllabic transcription works quite well.

 And here's where I think Whisper falls short:
 * **Combining syllables into words**: I mentioned earlier that Whisper does a good job syllabicizing the audio.
 It struggles a bit more in understanding which syllables to combine or not.
 Many of the transcriptions either split up syllables that should be in one word (like *pang hukai* for *panghukay*), or combine syllables from different words (like *parau* which should be *pa raw*).
 I think this point is why the CERs are relatively much lower compared to the WERs or MERs.
 Looking at Whisper's transcriptions, I theorize that the former happens when a word segment is itself a word.
 This would be a difficult hurdle to overcome given that Tagalog has many commonly used short words.